 I was laughing at myself (which I have occasion to do quite often) when I made this because I was explaining to Pitts and the kids that you had to put the hummus on the bread first, and then you had to apply the meat, otherwise it rolled off…just like when you stick corn to your mashed potato spoon at the cafeteria.
 The kids looked at me like I was crazy…not only for my bad manners but because I was explaining this Indian/Middle Eastern dish with reference to grade school cafeteria food.
 I thought to myself that some of our buses took a rather circuitous route to get here, but now we are all together and it is pretty fun learning about new things together.
 And, I still like sticking buttery corn to my even buttery-er mashed potatoes.

-Remove the Kheema Masala to a serving dish and serve it with hot buttered grilled naan bread and hummus.
-With the addition of a plate of fruit, this is a complete and filling meal.
+- Remove the Kheema Masala to a serving dish and serve it with hot buttered grilled naan bread and hummus.

 Should you want to try your hand at a homemade Garam Masala blend, visit the following resources for a jumping off spot: